hemepositive/PC-lecture/index.md

 ## Background

-Delivering bad news is stressful, both all parties involved in the conversation: patients, families, and physicians1.
+Delivering bad news is stressful for everyone involved in the conversation.

-1998 American Society of Clinical Oncology (400 Oncologists: most delivered 5-20X/ month)
+1998 American Society of Clinical Oncology (400 Oncologists: most delivered bad news 5-20X/ month)

 * <5% any training in delivering bad news